Beans are an easygoing food friend — they get along with nearly every seasoning on the block.

 Their mellow flavor plays well with others, whether you’re talking fresh herbs, savory spices, or sweet ’n’ sour sauces.

 Still learning the ins-and-outs of different seasonings?
-We teamed up with BUSH’S® Beans to bring you four sumptuous combos to help you get started.
+Here are four sumptuous combos to help you get started.

 Chipotle peppers are ripened jalapeño peppers that have been smoked and dried.
 Many grocery stores offer cans of chipotle peppers soaked in tangy adobo sauce.
 This convenient condiment can be a key addition to bean soups, stews, chilis, and other dishes.